Mark your calendar the 18th of September for Plaza.Expo - a one-day hybrid conference in Aarhus.

 Working mainly across music, fashion, and beauty, Sarah’s work has attracted clients such as Marc Jacobs, Monki, Catrice, and Essie.
 But beyond the clients, exhibitions, and magazine publications lies a bigger question: how do you get there, and how do you stay motivated as a full-time artist in a world that can often feel merciless?

-In her keynote, Sarah will share the tips, tricks, and honest insights she’s gathered over the years, offering a behind-the-scenes look at what it takes to live and create as an artist today.
+In her keynote, Sarah shared the tips, tricks, and honest insights she has gathered over the years, offering a behind-the-scenes look at what it takes to live and create as an artist today.

 Johanne Bruun Rasmussen is part of the creative team at Hello Monday / DEPT®, an agency known for crafting award-winning experiences at the intersection of technology, design, and storytelling.
 Johanne works to combine design, strategy, aesthetics, and innovation in projects that both inspire and engage audiences.

-Today, she’ll share insights into Hello Monday’s approach to innovation and present a few of the agency’s most forward-thinking cases — projects that show how creativity and technology can come together to create meaning and a little bit of magic in the digital world
+She shared insights into Hello Monday’s approach to innovation and presented a few of the agency’s most forward-thinking cases — projects that showed how creativity and technology can come together to create meaning and a little bit of magic in the digital world.

 Curious Neighbours creator Gus Guerrero and Phil Hall dig into Gus’ exploration of Nordic creative culture.